IV:07:04 Leave Policies

 In accordance with T.C.A. § 8-50-113, which became effective April 12, 1994, this policy establishes guidelines and procedures for transferring sick leave to members of the Sick Leave Bank who experience a continuing disability due to illness or injury.

 A. Eligibility Criteria for Receiving Sick Leave

-Before an employee is eligible to receive donated leave, his or her physician must provide current certification that the employee has a disability resulting from personal illness or injury and is unable to work.
+Before an employee is eligible to receive donated leave, his/her physician must provide current certification that the employee has a disability resulting from serious personal illness or injury and is unable to work.
 Upon receipt of such medical certification, the employee is eligible to receive up to 20 days of leave for which he/she would otherwise be without pay, including holidays.
 Eligibility for additional increments of 20 working days may be based on current medical certification of the continuing disability.
 The maximum amount that may be transferred to an employee is limited to 90 days for which the employee would otherwise not be paid as stated above.
 Transfer of sick leave to an employee may not be denied if all eligibility criteria are met.